 Read a book

-If you’d prefer to go to a library, then Biblioteca Vasconcelos will forever be my number one recommendation as the architecture inside is just stunning and the surrounding neighbourhood is seriously underrated and well worth a visit.
+If you’d prefer to go to a library, then Biblioteca Vasconcelos will forever be my number one recommendation as the architecture inside is just stunning and the surrounding neighborhood is seriously underrated and well worth a visit.
 If you want a library that’s great to look at from the outside though, you should head to Ciudad Universitaria and find the iconic Juan O’Gorman designed building.

-Where to Stay on your Mexico City Tour
+Where to Stay In Mexico City

 Situated in Mexico City, this 4.5-star property is sophisticated and contemporary.
 The multiple facilities this luxury hotel offers include valet parking, a laundry service and vip rooms.